-Over the last few years, there has been greater publicity about scams and lots of advice on how to spot these and avoid them, but fraudsters are becoming more sophisticated in their approach.
+Over the last few years, there has been greater publicity about scams and lots of advice on how to spot and avoid them, but fraudsters are becoming more sophisticated in their approach.

 For example, these scammers may have confidential personal or financial information or spoof genuine numbers to convince people that they are a legitimate organisation.